Ivan-chich/VAU1-Brain-Polycomb-ncRNA-2025/README.md

 We used single-cell RNA sequencing of [Middle Temporal Gyrus dataset](https://cellxgene.cziscience.com/collections/283d65eb-dd53-496d-adb7-7570c7caa443) downloaded from Human Brain Cell Atlas dataset v1.0[^6].
 The data were filtered by neuron as a cell type and by genes of interest.
 Then it was preprocessed using scanpy[^7].
 The data contained information about 405 of the genes of interest, after the filtration 377 genes and 85092 cells remained.

 4. **Coexpression analysis**
 Expression data contained lots of zeros so we decided to use [CSCORE package](https://github.com/ChangSuBiostats/CS-CORE_python)[^8] instead of classic correlation analysis.
 To prevent versions conflict we made changes in the `CSCORE_IRLS.py` script (`np.inf` instead of `np.Inf`).
+The resulting coexpression matrix can be found in the file: images/coexpression.pdf

 ## Conclusion
-We can see ...
-(TFs).
+Polycomb genes provide two-leveled mechanism of transcriptional control.
+The first level is composed of primary targets: transcription factors and ncRNAs.
+The second level involves secondary target genes directly regulated by primary targets.
+PcG genes, their primary (transcription factors) and secondary target genes have non-uniform coexpression pattern, which demonstrates discrete clusters of high positive and negative values.
 Also we can see that a number of non-coding RNA genes can be characterized by high co-expression with both Polycomb protein genes and target genes.
 We can conclude that the regulation of processes in the human brain is a much more complex process than we previously assumed.
 But using the obtained data it is possible to do further deeper functional analysis.

 ## Dependencies
 This project was implemented using Windows 10 x64 and Ubuntu 22.04.2 LTS.
 The code was developed utilizing Python 3.12.0 (VSCode) and R 4.3.3 (RStudio).
 External libraries are utilized, so please upload the requirements.txt file to your virtual environment.